Texas State Bobcats

-The Texas State Bobcats are the varsity sports teams that represent Texas State University, a public research university in San Marcos, Texas, United States.
-Currently, they compete in the Sun Belt Conference in NCAA Division I (Football Bowl Subdivision for football).
+The Texas State Bobcats are the varsity sports teams that represent Texas State University (TXST), (Note: The university uses "TXST" as its abbreviation instead of "TSU" to avoid confusion with other institutions, among them fellow Texas institutions Tarleton State University and Texas Southern University.
+It also discourages the rendering of "TxST".) a public research university in San Marcos, Texas, United States.
+Currently, they compete in the Pac-12 Conference (Pac-12) in NCAA Division I (Football Bowl Subdivision for football).
 The Bobcat has been the mascot of Texas State University since 1921, when the university adopted the name from the recommendation of a committee formed to raise school spirit.
 Though considerably smaller than mountain lions, bobcats are known for their stubborn fierceness and great courage.
 The football squad used the bobcat for the first time in 1921 and went undefeated with a 7–0 season.
 Texas State had several officially recognized live bobcat mascots until the 1970s.

 In 1964, the Texas State Bobcat was given the official name of "Boko" by Beth Greenlees, a sophomore from Luling, Texas, who beat out about 100 other students in a "Name the Bobcat" contest.
 Her winning submission earned her a $5 prize and the honor of being the person who named the Texas State mascot.
 Boko has twice been named “USA National Champion” mascot.
 Texas State had no official fight song until 1961, when Paul Yoder was commissioned to compose "Go Bobcats."
 The song is the rousing "call to arms" for all Texas State athletic games and competition.

 Dr. Larry Teis stepped down as athletic director of Texas State Athletics on August 31, 2021, with Mr. Don Coryell, Executive Senior Associate Athletic Director of External Operations, assuming the role of interim Athletic Director beginning September 1, 2021.

 Texas State joined the Sun Belt Conference on July 1, 2013.
 On June 30th, 2025, Texas State announced that it will be joining the Pac-12 Conference on July 1, 2026.